Ali-Hosseinmardi/Novin-Charm-data-architecture/README.md

 # Novin Charm – Data Strategy & Architecture

 This project presents a real-world case study and proposal to modernize the data infrastructure of Novin Charm, a leading leather goods company in Iran.
-It was based on my hands-on experience as a Sales Manager and academic work during my MBA at The Hague University.
+It was based on my hands-on experience as a Junior Data Analytics and academic work during my MBA at The Hague University.

 ---